Rossville, Indiana

 Rossville is a town in Ross Township, Clinton County, Indiana, United States.
 The population was 1,653 at the 2010 census.

 History

+The area that is now Rossville was originally inhabited by the Miami Indians.
+The first settlers arrived in 1828.

 In 1832, Thomas Ewing, with his wife and infant child, settled on 160 acre of land north of what is now Main Street in Rossville.
 In 1834, Ewing and Thomas Smith platted the town of Rossville with the intention of starting a blacksmith shop at the location.
 The town grew steadily and gained a store operated by William Seawright, a saddler (John H. Smith) and a physician (Dr. James Wilson).
 Residents of Rossville are also referred to as "Rossvillians".

 A petition to incorporate the town was filed on October 22, 1870, at which time the town had 339 residents and 66 families.
 The incorporation election, held November 5, passed with a vote of 35 to 19 and on December 1, 1870, Rossville was incorporated.
 The town is named for John Ross, a pioneer settler and associate county judge.

 The Monon Railroad was completed through Rossville in 1883.